 With the field guide in hand, the team is ready to begin in-country data collection.
 Fieldwork is critical to verifying information, filling in gaps, and answering key questions about the private health sector.
+Remember that a wide range of stakeholders, including women’s NGOs and professional associations, will yield a more representative snapshot.

 This step involves: